beauterre/MG-anitron/README.md

 ## 🚀 Core Concepts

 ### 1. The Edit Decision List (The Authority)
 The project is driven by a JSON-based **Edit Decision List (EDL)**.
-Every action—whether it's a sprite entering the screen, moving to a new coordinate, or leaving the scene—is a specific entry in this list.
+Every action, whether it's a sprite entering the screen, moving to a new coordinate, or leaving the scene, is a specific entry in this list.
 - **Chronological Processing**: The engine replays the EDL from time `0` to the current playhead to determine exactly what should be on screen.
 - **JSON-Driven**: Every EDL entry is a JSON object, making the project easily scriptable or integrable with other professional tools.